The whole "men vs. women" debate is about anything and everything. Teen driving safety is no different.

-Thankfully, a professor and doctoral student in the civil engineering department at Kansas State University decided to take a closer look and give parents a few real answers when it comes to teen drivers.
+Thankfully, a professor and a doctoral student in the civil engineering department at Kansas State University gave the question a closer look.
+Others have conducted studies on the topic, too.

-The study, which was published in the Journal of Safety Research as part of a Kansas Department of Transportation study, determined that elderly drivers and teenage drivers are involved in car accidents more often than any other age groups.
+The study, published in the Journal of Safety Research as part of a Kansas Department of Transportation study, found that elderly drivers and teenage drivers are involved in car accidents more often than any other age groups.

-One recurring statistic was the disparity between female and male drivers.
-Sorry, parents.
-Teenage boys don't drive as conscientiously as their female siblings, most of the time.
+Sorry, parents: Teenage boys don't drive as carefully as their female counterparts.
+At least not most of the time.

 Female drivers overall are:

-Do you have questions about helping your teen get insurance coverage on the vehicle they'll be driving?
-A Trusted Choice® independent agent can explain the process for your state and help you choose the best coverage to protect both your teen and your vehicle.
+When you think "teenage driver" and "danger," you should also think about insurance.
+A Trusted Choice® independent insurance agent can explain the process for your state and help you choose the best coverage to protect both your teen and your vehicle.